Possessive Adjectives English

 Contents

-Possessive adjective definition: it's an adjective that modifies a noun to show possession or ownership.
-It is usually placed before a noun in a sentence to denote that the noun belongs to someone or something.
-For example, in the sentence “My cat is sleeping,” the possessive adjective “my” is used to show that the cat belongs to the speaker.
+A possessive adjective is a word that modifies a noun to indicate possession or ownership.
+It is usually placed before the noun in a sentence to indicate that the noun belongs to someone or something.

 Full List of Possessive Adjectives